arminnh/ma2-multi-agent-system-robot-delivery/papers.md

   * continually explores alternative routes and reserves its intended route
   * a route is a path with a schedule
   * **BEHAVIOR DESCRIBED IN ALGORITHM 1**
-    * generates set of feasible paths from current location to destination using STATIC INFRASTRUCTURE GRAPH
+    * generates set of feasible paths from current position to destination using STATIC INFRASTRUCTURE GRAPH
     * evaluates quality of each path by asking relevant resource agents about the existing schedules
     * selects the most preferable path
     * decides whether to deviate from current plan to new route